Graham's Tree Reconstruction Conjecture and a Waring-Type Problem on Partitions: Introduction

-To actually apply Theorem \ref{thm:polypartition}, we will also need to bound from above the ratio of the largest coefficient in the relevant polynomial to its leading coefficient.
+We will also need to bound from above the ratio of the largest coefficient in the relevant polynomial to its lead coefficient.
 Much of the work consists of obtaining such bounds; it should be noted, however, that we make little attempt to optimize the resulting expressions other than to simplify exposition.

+Finally, we construct a sufficient number of partitions \((d_1, \ldots, d_t)\) such that caterpillars constructed in correspondence to these partitions have the same number of vertices, while their Graham sequences are different.